 The non-specific immune response has three important features that differentiate it from the specific immune response: it is innate, unspecific against pathogens and it has no immunological memory.
 Thus, it is also called the innate immunity.
 The innate immunity is determined by the genome and therefore it cannot adapt to environmental changes.
-Phylogenetically (in terms of evolution), it is even older than the specific immune system.
+Phylogenetically (in terms of evolution), it is older than the adaptive immune system.

 Furthermore, the innate immune system can recognize antigens as a whole, which means that the antigens do not have to be degraded and presented first.
 The non-specific defense is especially fast and takes place within seconds and minutes after the first contact with an antigen.